 Country Italy Liechtenstein Luxembourg

-Did the NRA involved stakeholders when it set the Yes Yes: SMPO (LKW requesting amendment of the standard offer Yes (during public
+Did the NRA involved stakeholders when it set the rules?
+Yes Yes: SMPO (LKW requesting amendment of the standard offer for copper access lines) Yes (during public consultation)

-rules? for copper access lines) consultation)

-If this is the case, which stakeholders (apart from

-involving all stakeholders in a public consultation):
+If this is the case, which stakeholders (apart from involving all stakeholders in a public consultation):

 SMPO?
 Yes Yes -

-• ANOs?
+ANOs?
 Yes -

 Associations of network operators?
 Yes -

 Consumer organisations?
 No . -

 Other (Yes(which?)/(No)?
 No Competition Authority

 How did the NRA involve the stakeholders:

 Party in the procedure?
 No Yes -

 Public consultation?
 Yes Yes

 Workshops?
 No -

 Technical forum?
 Yes -

 Other (Yes(which?)/(No)?
 No -

-Which concerns (if any) did the stakeholders express

-about the forced instead of a voluntary switch-off:
+Which concerns (if any) did the stakeholders express about the forced instead of a voluntary switch-off:

 ANOs?
-120 Time pressure of switching customers in a pre-defined period. -
+125 Time pressure of switching customers in a pre-defined period. -

 Consumer organisations?
 NA -

 Others (which?)?
 NA -

 What other view did the stakeholders express

-SMPO?
-121 -
+• SMPO?
+126 -

 ANOs?
-122 123 -
+127 128 -

 Consumer organisations?
 N/A -

-&lt;sup>119 Public consultation was opened to all potential participants, but no consumer organisation provided contributions
+&lt;sup>124 Public consultation was opened to all potential participants, but no consumer organisation provided contributions

-ANOs stressed that a switch-off process is a strategic choice by the SMP operator, it is not requested by the market, and it may have some negative effects on the level of competition and on customer's experience (due to forced migration toward not requested services).
+&lt;sup>125 ANOs stressed that a switch-off process is a strategic choice by the SMP operator, it is not requested by the market, and it may have some negative effects on the level of competition and on customer's experience (due to forced migration toward not requested services).
 Instead, a natural process is more gradual and avoid the risk of anti-competitive behaviour of the incumbent.
 Moreover, also effects on the customers are mitigated if only voluntary migration is allowed.

-&lt;sup>121 SMPO expressed the request to allow switch-off in a shorter timeframe.
+&lt;sup>126 SMPO expressed the request to allow switch-off in a shorter timeframe.

-&lt;sup>122 ANOs requested to delay the switch-off process in order to allow a more gradual migration of customers.
+&lt;sup>127 ANOs requested to delay the switch-off process in order to allow a more gradual migration of customers.

-&lt;sup>123 Incumbent was unhappy with short 12 months period for switching after installation of FTTH connection to the building.
+Incumbent was unhappy with short 12 months period for switching after installation of FTTH connection to the building.
 Opted for 36 months, but did not succeed at LKW.
 Did not request a formal procedure at NRA.